What is Your Definition of Success?

 Each of us, as leaders, wants our organizations to succeed.
 We may define our success differently – profitability, earnings, market share, year-over-year growth, customer satisfaction, or product innovation – but we all have a set of metrics we pursue.

 What is your definition of success?
 And even more importantly, how far are you reaching outside your organization’s current comfort zone of capability and performance?
-Your level of “reach” is critical because it sets the stage for how much you can achieve.
+Your level of “reach” is critical because it sets the stage for how much you can achieve during transformational change.

 Setting the Bar Too Low

 Most people, many executives included, set the bar too low.
 This is a natural tendency because we all want to succeed and not fail.
 So, we unconsciously set our vision and goals lower than we could achieve.
 This raises goal attainment, which our egos like, but it lowers the performance of ourselves, our people, and our organization.
 We end up settling for less.

 The other option?
 Go all in.
 Declare and pursue breakthrough-level results and the transformational change required to deliver them.
 Commit to taking on the highest mountain you can conceive, and align everything in your organization to climbing that mountain and achieving “breakthrough.”

 Common definitions of breakthrough include:

 - Overcoming an obstacle to make a significant achievement

 - A sudden dramatic increase in knowledge, understanding, performance, or outcome

 - An important discovery or development that helps solve a massive problem or challenge